-Dual diagnosis treatment is a form of addiction treatment that also assess patients for any underlying mental health problems they could possibly have.
-Dual diagnosis treatment centers help provide a lasting solution to both problems.
-This is a vital form of addiction treatment because mental health problems can lead to addiction and/or drug or alcohol abuse can cause mental illnesses that were never there before the substance abuse.
-For example, a person suffering from mental illness can use drugs for self-medication.
-On the other hand, a drug abuser can develop mental illnesses such as depression or anxiety as a result of long-term drug and alcohol abuse.
-Therefore, any treatment that leaves out one of these issues could be ineffective.
+Dual diagnosis treatment is a form of substance use disorder treatment that also assesses if clients also have underlying mental health disorders.
+Dual diagnosis treatment centers help provide lasting solutions to both problems.
+This is a vital form of substance use disorder treatment because mental health disorders can lead to addiction, while drug or alcohol abuse can cause a mental health disorder that did not exist before the substance use disorder.

 Finding the Right Dual Diagnosis Rehab